-The long-term effects of a brain injury must be considered when determining the damages owed to a person who sustained head trauma in an accident caused by someone's carelessness.
+The long-term effects of a brain injury must be considered when determining the damages owed to someone who suffered head trauma in an accident caused by another's carelessness.
 In cases where brain damage or a serious concussion is involved, memory loss and cognitive impairment later in life can lead to disability.

-If you or a family member has sustained a serious brain injury in an accident, contact the NY City brain injury attorneys at Tolmage, Peskin, Harris, Falick today to schedule a free consultation to learn how we can help you.
+If you or a family member has suffered a serious brain injury in an accident, contact the New York City brain injury attorneys at Tolmage, Peskin, Harris, Falick today to schedule a free consultation to learn how we can help you.

 Sometimes, the extent of brain damage is not immediately apparent after an accident.
-Many closed head injuries, which were initially thought to be simply a concussion, develop into long-term brain injury.
-In order to obtain a proper diagnosis, head injuries require a complete neurological examination and extensive follow-up.
-A one-shot examination often results in an incorrect diagnosis.
-Because a brain injury will not necessarily show up on a MRI or CAT scan, sophisticated tests such as P.E.T. scans and brain mapping are sometimes required to accurately diagnosis the injury.
-These test results must then be correlated with the results of neuropsychological testing in order to make a definitive diagnosis.
+Many closed head injuries that were initially thought to be simply a concussion develop into long-term brain injury.
+To obtain a proper diagnosis, head injuries require a complete neurological examination and extensive follow-up.
+A single examination often results in an incorrect diagnosis.
+Because a brain injury will not necessarily show up on an MRI or CAT scan, sophisticated tests such as PET scans and brain mapping are sometimes required to accurately diagnose the injury.
+These test results must then be correlated with the results of neuropsychological testing to make a definitive diagnosis.

-The law office of Tolmage, Peskin, Harris, Falick represents clients with brain injury caused by all types of accidents, including the following:
+The law office of Tolmage, Peskin, Harris, Falick represents clients with brain injuries caused by all types of accidents, including:

 - Car accidents